zacharykwek15/GA-projects/README.md

 ||Tools Used: Python, Scikit-learn, Tensorflow, Keras, CNN, Labelimg, OpenCV, Deep Learning
 |||

-While I acknowledge that i'm still in the learning phrase but i'm highly motivated to learn and improve my skills in data science.
+I'm highly motivated to learn and improve my skills in data science.
 I'm also highly adaptable and really hope i can be given an opportunity to learn, grow and contribute in the organisation.
 Have a great day ahead!